ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. The system validates and authenticates the provided data and respective user's role as per the [Security Policy Configuration (WIP)](#3-security-policy-configuration-wip-).
 On successful, the password is successfully changed, the system provides a notification to the respective user conveying " Password has been changed successfully" else a respective error notification is sent to user.

 ### 2.3 Reset Password [**[↑]**](#table-of-content)
-The system allows users to reset the password.
+The portal allows user to reset the password.
 Based on the country, single factor or multi-factor authentication will be configured.
-If requested through Zonal Admin, then system performs only OTP authentication.

 To reset the password, the user performs the following:

-1. User provides the User Name and Mobile number to reset the password.
+1. User provides the User Name to reset the password.
-1. The system checks the User Name, Mobile number and sends an OTP notification to the registered mobile number on successful validation.
+1. The system checks the User Name and sends an OTP notification to the registered mobile number on successful validation.
 1. User provides the OTP as received.
-1. The system validates the provided OTP and the security policy of reset password, successfully authenticates the user.
+1. The system validates the provided OTP and fetches the configured security policy against the Reset Password feature and thus asks the user for credentials as per the security policy.
-1. The system allows user to provide the Old Password, New Password, and Confirm New Password (Password policy is configurable).
-1. The system sends a notification to the user related to the password reset status.
+1. The system provides a notification to the user related to the password reset status.

 ### 2.4 Forgot Username [**[↑]**](#table-of-content)
-Using the system, user can retrieve the username.
+Using the portal, user can retrieve the user name.
 Based on the country, multi-factor authentication will be configured.
 User provides the registered mobile number by selecting the Forgot Password.
-The system validates the registered mobile number associated with the user.
-On successful validation, the system provides the User Name to the registered mobile number through an OTP notification else provides the respective error notification.
+The system validates the provided mobile number and fetches the configured security policy against the Forgot User Name feature and thus provides the user credentials as per the security policy..
+On successful validation, the system provides the User Name to the registered mobile number through an SMS notification else provides the respective error notification.

 ### 2.5 Account Unlock
-The system allows user to unlock his/her locked account.
-The user account is locked due to various reason such as multiple time of wrong entry of user name or and password.
+The portal allows user to unlock his/her locked account.
+The user account is locked due to various reason such as multiple time of wrong password entry.
 Based on the country, multi-factor authentication will be configured.
 If request has been initiated through admin then only OTP authentication is active.

 Procedure to unlock the account:

 1. User provides the User Name in the system.
-1. The system validates and authenticates if the mobile number is registered against this user name.
+1. The system validates and authenticates if the mobile number is registered against the respective user name.
-1. On successful validation, the system provides the active link through notification.
+1. 2.3.
+On successful validation, the system provides an SMS notification conveying the unlocking of account.
-1. User accesses the provided link

 ## 3. Security Policy Configuration (WIP)[**[↑]**](#table-of-content)
+Using the portal, Zonal Admin will be able to set up security policies for each applications, which includes the following:
+ * Session Time out policies
+ * Password policies
+    * Use of both upper-case and lower-case letters atleast once
+    * Use of at least one numerical digit
+    * Use of at least one of the special characters, such as @, #, $
+    * Restriction on passwords with words found in the User Name and Emaid ID
+    * Should not match last three old passwords
+    * Minimum character length should be 8
+ * Multi-factor authentication policies (wherever applicable)
+ * Admin Portal will only be accessed through Whitelisted IP Address
+ * Authenticates Users accessing the portal
+ * At Role Level : Configure Level of Auth

+Default Policy:

+ * What type of Authentication
+ * Which would be compulsory in case of multi factor authentication
+ * Minimum number of factors of Auth (Non-Bio/Bio)
+ * Feature Specific authentication overrides Role Specific Behavior for Reset Password/Forgot Username)

 ## 4. Notification (v1.5) (WIP) [**[↑]**](#table-of-content)
 ### 4.1 Approval Notifications
 ### 4.2 Country Specific News/Notifications